#LIVE2.0 #Review

 If you have food allergies, you may be at a higher risk of glaucoma.
 Work with your physician to supplement foods that cause allergic reactions.
 Generally, foods that cause allergies include soy, dairy, wheat and corn.

 Foods high in saturated fats should also be on your things to avoid list.
-They not only worsen glaucoma but also cause increase in weight.
+They not only worsen glaucoma but also cause an increase in weight.
 A study on the effects of Body Mass Index on Intraocular pressure suggested that obesity may be associated with higher risk of glaucomatous injury with high IOP.
 Foods that contain saturated fats include fatty cuts of red meats like beef, pork or lamb.
 Excessive use of lard, shortening or butter should also be limited.
 Instead try to use olive oil for cooking.

 Coffee is every American’s wakeup call, with a few exceptions, but if you have glaucoma or are likely to have glaucoma, you need to cut back on your coffee intake.